Embracing the unexpected is a difficult assignment for most of us.

 I found myself, at times, thinking someone should act a certain way or feel a certain way.

-Unrealistic expectations on others’ behavior is not healthy, peaceful or how God created us to think and live, and they can cause us to harm or lose a friendship.
+Unrealistic expectations on others’ behavior are not healthy, peaceful, or how God created us to think and live, and they can cause us to harm or lose a friendship.

 If we go through life with unrealistic expectations of people,

-It is crazy that this realization has just come to me…Regret, but that’s another Blog!
+It is crazy that this realization has just come to me; regret, but that’s another blog post!

-When we embrace the unexpected, we will “find the fun”; words given to me by my friend Elena that I am trying to hold on to and live by.
+When we embrace the unexpected, we will “find the fun”; these words were given to me by my friend Elena that I am trying to hold on to and live by.